Reijo Ruotsalainen: Playing career

 Ruotsalainen next signed with HV71 in Sweden, with whom Ruotsalainen scored 32 points in 40 games.

 After his single season in Sweden, Ruotsalainen was again contracted by SC Bern, playing a single season for them, scoring 46 points in 36 games.

 Ruotsalainen returned to the NHL after a two-season absence, starting the 1989–90 NHL season with the New Jersey Devils.
 He was traded to Edmonton after 31 games, leading to winning his second Stanley Cup, as the Oilers won the Cup for the fifth time, the first without Wayne Gretzky.

 Ruotsalainen returned to Europe and played for SC Bern, yet again, in a tenure that lasted for three seasons.
 Ruotsalainen scored 38 points during his first season back in Bern.

 Ruotsalainen returned to his "home team" when he was contracted by Kärpät in 1993, by which time had been relegated back to 1.
 Divisioona.
 Ruotsalainen played four games for Kärpät, scoring 6 points.
 Ruotsalainen was acquired by SM-liiga team Tappara for reminder of the 1993–94 season.
 Ruotsalainen played six regular season games with Tappara and scored 6 points, and 3 points in 9 playoff games, as Tappara was eliminated by TPS in the semifinals.

 After his season in Finland, Ruotsalainen accepted a contract offer from SC Bern for the 1994–95 season, and played 19 games and had 10 points.

 Ruotsalainen returned to Finland for the 1995–96 season and played for KalPa with 8 points in 16 games.
 He was contracted mid-season to Swiss team ZSC Lions, where he played 18 games with 15 points.

 After his season in Zürich, Ruotsalainen ended his career in Finland, playing for Kärpät in the Finnish 1.
 Divisioona for two more seasons, scoring 31 points in 44 games during his Final season.

 Ruotsalainen ended his career in 1998.
 His jersey #10 is currently retired by Kärpät.

-International career
+International play

 Ruotsalainen played for the Finnish junior national team from 1975 to 1980, winning bronze at the European Junior Championships in 1976 and silver at the World Junior Championships in 1980, where he together with Tomas Jonsson were appointed best defencemen of tournament.
 He played for the Finnish national team at the IIHF World Championships in 1978, 1979, 1981, 1985, and 1989, the 1988 Winter Olympics (winning silver) and the 1981 and the 1987 Canada Cups.

 Ruotsalainen became a coach after his playing career.
 He was an assistant coach with the Miami Matadors of the ECHL during their only season in 1998–99.

 He is a member of the Finnish Ice Hockey Hall of Fame.